Christian Life College

-Christian Life College (CLC) is a private, non-profit four-year undergraduate college located in Stockton, California.
+Christian Life College (CLC) is a private, non-profit four-year undergraduate Christian college located in Stockton, California.
 The college was formerly known as Western Apostolic Bible College until 1980.
-CLC is endorsed by the United Pentecostal Church International the largest Oneness Pentecostal denomination in the world.

 As of the 2018–2019 school year, the college had 166 students with 52% female and 48% male.
 The college is the first college endorsed by the UPCI to achieve regional accreditation; it is accredited by the Western Association of Schools and Colleges (WASC).

 The college has a close relationship with Christian Life Center; a megachurch in San Joaquin County, California.

-The college currently offers Associate of Arts and Bachelor of Arts degrees in five academic areas: Bible and Theology; Business Administration and Leadership; General Ministry; and General Ministry with a concentration in Christian Media and Communications, Christian Music, or Missiology (Missions).

 History

-Christian Life College was first established as Western Apostolic Bible College (WABC) by Rev. Clyde J. Haney after seeing the need for ministerial training in the Oneness Pentecostal Movement.
+Christian Life College was first established as Western Apostolic Bible College (WABC) by Clyde J. Haney after seeing the need for ministerial training in the Oneness Pentecostal Movement.
 The beginnings of the college began with a series of short-term institutes in 1949.
-Rev. Clyde J. Haney went on to officially incorporate WABC in 1956.
-After Clyde Haney was killed in an automobile accident. his son, Rev. Kenneth F. Haney became the Senior pastor of Stockton's First United Pentecostal Church (later to be known as Christian Life Center in 1978), and President of WABC.
+Clyde J. Haney went on to officially incorporate WABC in 1956.
+After Clyde Haney was killed in an automobile accident. his son, Kenneth F. Haney became the Senior pastor of Stockton's First United Pentecostal Church (later to be known as Christian Life Center in 1978), and President of WABC.
 In 1980, Haney changed the name of Western Apostolic Bible College to Christian Life College.
 In 1994, CLC was granted approval by the State of California's Bureau for Private Postsecondary Education as a degree-granting institution.
 In 2001 he was elected as the General Superintendent of the United Pentecostal Church International.
 Kenneth Haney subsequently moved to the UPCI headquarters in St. Louis, Mo.

-Upon Kenneth Haney's departure, his son, Rev. Nathaniel Haney was elected as the Senior Pastor of Christian Life Center and chairman of the Board of Directors of Christian Life College, while Dr. Daniel Segraves served as president of the college.
+Upon Kenneth Haney's departure, his son, Nathaniel Haney was elected as the Senior Pastor of Christian Life Center and chairman of the Board of Directors of Christian Life College, while Daniel Segraves served as president of the college.
 Segraves served as president for five years before moving to St. Louis, Mo.
 Nathaniel Haney filled the role of both chairman of the board and President until Rev. Eli M. Lopez was elected as president in 2015.
 Lopez has served in that capacity until present.
-From 1949 until now, CLC/WABC has over 6,000 alumni.
+CLC/WABC has over 6,000 alumni.
 In July 2019, CLC received regional accreditation from the Western Association of Schools and Colleges, making it the first UPCI endorsed accredited college.